Hepatitis B

 Many people infected with hepatitis B have no symptoms.

-Some people with acute hepatitis B have symptoms 2 to 5 months after they come in contact with the virus.6 These symptoms may include
+Some people with acute hepatitis B have symptoms 2 to 5 months after they encounter the virus.1 These symptoms may include

-Infants and children younger than age 5 typically don’t have symptoms of acute hepatitis B. Older children and adults are more likely to have symptoms.6
+Infants and children younger than age 5 years typically don’t have symptoms of acute hepatitis B. Older children and adults are more likely to have symptoms.3

-If you have chronic hepatitis B, you may not have symptoms until complications develop, which could be decades after you were infected.
-For this reason, hepatitis B screening is important, even if you have no symptoms.
+In contrast, most people with chronic hepatitis B have few symptoms until complications such as cirrhosis develop, which could be decades after they were infected.
+For this reason, hepatitis B screening is important, even if you don’t have symptoms.
+Some symptoms of cirrhosis include

 What causes hepatitis B?